 There are still some farms in this area.

-The climb was soon to begin, and at times it became "hard".
-21% slope, time to stop running and start walking.
+Soon the climb was about to begin.
+And at times it becomes "hard".
+Slope of 21%, time to stop running and start walking.

 But the effort is worth it.
 As you go up the views are privileged.

 The vegetation is very lush.
 It's hard to believe that a few miles away the landscape is much more arid.

 As you can see, the area is "privileged", and not only because of the beauty of its mountain range...